Dragon 1976 Indy car-by-car histories

 The best results achieved by the team during this period were Bettenhausen's second place at Mosport Park in July 1977 and sixth, also at Mosport, in June 1978, but both results were in the 1973 Kingfish that the team had kept as backups.
 Exactly where the Dragon was used is still be fully determined, as photographs continue to show the 1973 Kingfish cars being used on road courses and short tracks.
 Statistically, the Dragon was very unsuccessful - at the time of writing, 30 race starts are known and only eight of those resulted in a finish, with a best position of seventh.

 New for Sheldon Kinser to drive at the 1976 Indy 500 as JC Agajanian & Grant King's #97 entry sponsored by TheBottomhalf, a local men's clothing store.
 Also driven by Kinser at Pocono and Ontario, and it is possible this car was John Martin's #98 entry at short track races in 1976.
 For Kinser at the 1977 Indy 500 as the #97 Genesee Beer entry, then driven by Billy Vukovich with the same sponsor at Pocono, Mosport Park, Michigan and Ontario later that year.
 For Roger Rager at the 1978 Indy 500, entered by Agajanian/King and sponsored by Daily Queen but wrecked during practice.
 The car was stored in a loft after this but the nose sat outside the back of Grant King's workshop, leading to stories that the whole car was outside and in poor condition.
-It actually survived in very original condition and is still awaiting restoration in October 2021.
+It actually survived in very original condition.
+It was still with owner Eddie Legg in August 2022, when it was for sale. and is still awaiting restoration in October 2021.

 Driven by: Sheldon Kinser, Billy Vukovich and Roger Rager.
 First race: Indianapolis Motor Speedway (R3), 30 May 1976.
 Total of 8 recorded races.